Ioannina: Museums and galleries

 Some of the most important museums of the city are within the walls of the castle.
 The Municipal Ethnographic Museum is hosted in Aslan Pasha Mosque in the north-east citadel.
-It is divided into three departments, each one representing one of the main communities that inhabited the city: Greek, Ottoman Muslim, and Jewish.
+It is divided into three departments, each one representing one of the main communities that inhabited the city: Greek, Muslim, and Jewish.
 The Byzantine Museum is in the south-eastern citadel of the castle.
 The museum opened in 1995 in order to preserve and present artefacts of the wider region of Epirus covering the period from the 4th to the 19th century.
 The newest addition to the city's museum, the silversmithing museum, is also in the south-eastern citadel.
 It is housed in the western bastion of the citadel and outlines the history of the art of silversmithing in Epirus.

 Outside the walls of the castle, close to the town centre, one will find the Archaeological Museum of Ioannina.
 It is in the Litharitsia fortress area.
 It includes archaeological exhibits documenting the human habitation of Epirus from prehistoric times through the late Roman Period, with special emphasis placed on finds from the Dodona sanctuary.
 The Municipal Art Gallery of Ioannina (Dimotiki Pinakothiki) is housed in the Pyrsinella neoclassical building dating from around 1890.
 The gallery's collection displays major modern works of painters and sculptors, collected through purchases and donations from various collectors and artists.
 This includes about 500 works, paintings, drawings, prints, pictures and sculptures.
 The Pavlos Vrellis Greek History Museum is 10 km south of the city.
 It is a wax museum which covers events and personalities from Greek history as well as the history of the region and is the result of the personal work of Pavlos Vrellis.

+Exhibitions

+A digital art exhibition, Plásmata II, was organised by the Onassis Cultural Center in the lakeside of Pamvotis, in the summer of 2023.
+More than 100,000 people visited the exhibition.
+It is a new entry for the city and future actions in every area with the help of Onassis Cultural Center.